What Kind of Insurance Is Needed for Uber Eats?

 Final Word on Uber Eats Insurance

 For some Uber Eats drivers, this is enough insurance coverage.
-Other drivers, however, may want to buy added rideshare insurance or food delivery insurance.
+However, other drivers may want to buy added rideshare or food delivery insurance.

 Check your insurance policy or contact your insurer to determine your current coverage.
-Some companies are generous with rideshare and food delivery insurance coverage, while others require you to buy extra rideshare insurance, food delivery insurance, or business insurance when driving for Uber Eats.
+Some companies are generous with rideshare and food delivery insurance coverage.
+In contrast, others require you to buy extra rideshare, food delivery, or business insurance when driving for Uber Eats.